apache/skywalking/docs/powered-by.md

 Support 60+ Instances, Over 300k Calls Per Minute, Over 50k Spans Per Second

-## Primeton
-Integrated in Primeton EOS PLATFORM 8, which is a commercial micro-service platform.

 ## Oscart
 Use multiple language agents from SkyWalking and its ecosystem, including SkyWalking Javaagent and [SkyAPM nodejs agent](https://github.com/SkyAPM/SkyAPM-nodejs).
 SkyWalking OAP platform acts as backend and visualization.

+## Primeton
+Integrated in Primeton EOS PLATFORM 8, which is a commercial micro-service platform.

+## Tetrate
+Tetrate provides enterprise level service mesh.
+SkyWalking acts as the core observability platform for hybrid enterprise service mesh environment.

 ## Qiniu Cloud
 Provide a customized version SkyWalking agent.
 It could provide distributed tracing and integrated in its intelligence log management platform.